pixelcmtd/73Tools/all the research and documentation.md

 `$"{dd}.{mm}.{yyyy}	{hh}:{mm}:{ss}	{action} in {caller}	tokens"`
 (yes, these are actual tabulators)

-# Tha actions
-Known action names(they will be documented later):
+# Tha known action names(they will be documented later)
 StartProgram
 OnReceive
 NachrichtBehandeln